How do I know my car AC needs recharged?

 Can my car be damaged by driving without refrigerant?

 The simple answer is: yes, your car’s AC system may sustain damage from low refrigerant.
 While refrigerant is primarily used to keep your car cool, it also lubricates seals in your car’s AC system.
 With low refrigerant, these seals in your car’s AC system can wear down over time, creating necessity for other repairs in order to restore your car’s air conditioning system.
-To save yourself from repairs, it’s probably best to not wait to get your AC recharged and checked for need of repairs if your notice your AC isn’t cold.
+To save yourself from repairs, it’s probably best to not wait if your AC needs recharged and checked for need of repairs if your notice your AC isn’t cold.

 How often does my AC need to be recharged?

 There isn’t a regular schedule on how often you should get your AC recharged.
 This is because while your AC system may suffer minor leaks and drips over time, typically your AC shouldn’t have any major leaks unless it is in need of repair.
 Degraded seals and other damage to your AC may create leaks that necessitate an AC recharge after repairs are complete.
-The best indicator for if your AC needs to be recharged is the cooling of your AC system, if it is not cooling, can’t maintain pressure, or won’t activate, it may be time for an AC recharge.
+The best indicator for if your AC needs recharged is the cooling of your AC system, if it is not cooling, can’t maintain pressure, or won’t activate, it may be time for an AC recharge.

 Should I attempt to recharge my own AC?